Think it’s getting more crowded around here lately?

 Wake County recently hit a new milestone… 1 million residents!
-Wake County is now growing by an average of 62 people each day (including births, deaths, and people moving), and has added 100,000 people in the last four years.
-You can view the full recent Wake County presentation here.
+Wake County is growing by an average of 63 people each day (including births, deaths, and people moving), and has added 100,000 people in the last four years.

-The Raleigh metro region is projected to be the fastest growing in the U.S. over the coming decade (proximityone.com 2011).
-Raleigh grew from 276,093 people in 2000 to 403,892 in 2010, spiking at 46.3% population growth over the last ten years.
+Raleigh continues to be ranked as one of the best places to live in the nation.
+It’s no wonder that the Raleigh metro region is projected to be the fastest growing in the U.S. over the coming decade (proximityone.com 2011).
 Raleigh’s population is due to DOUBLE in the next two decades, and about half of today’s growth occurs in Raleigh and Cary combined.

-The Raleigh–Cary area worker’s average commute time is increasing, now about 25.18 minutes – the 5th longest commute time average nationally and only 27th fastest among 52 of the largest metropolitan areas.
-(2009 American Community Survey administered by the US Census Bureau)
+- The Raleigh–Cary area worker’s average commute time is increasing, now about 25.18 minutes – the 5th longest commute time average nationally (2009 American Community Survey administered by the US Census Bureau).

-In 2009 in Wake County, 80% of commuters drove solo to work, 10% carpooled, and only 1% used public transportation (2009 ACS).
-With the high number of cars on the roads, it is no wonder that Wake County consistently ranks among the top North Carolina counties in the number of unhealthy air quality days per year (EPA website).
+- With the high number of cars on the roads, it is no surprise that Wake County consistently ranks among the top North Carolina counties in the number of unhealthy air quality days per year (EPA website).

-With the influx of new arrivals and population growth booming, the state’s treasured natural areas will disappear as vast tracts of land are developed into urban areas in the next twenty years.
-A 2007 report Environment North Carolina shows that the Triangle will lose 37% of its natural areas by 2027 unless legislative action is taken.
-27-35 acres are lost to development every day in Wake County.
+- With the influx of new arrivals and population growth booming, the state’s treasured natural areas will disappear.
+A 2007 report by Environment North Carolina shows that the Triangle will lose 37% of its natural areas by 2027 unless legislative action is taken.
+Every day 27-35 acres are lost to development in Wake County.

 Want to get involved?
 Sign up for our email list, or join one of our Committees!